CEEPR Working Paper 2020-016, August 2020

 About The Authors

-Bjarne Steffen is Assistant Professor at ETH Zurich and the head of the Climate Finance and Policy Group at ETH.
+Bjarne Steffen is an Assistant Professor at ETH Zurich and the head of the Climate Finance and Policy Group at ETH.
 His research addresses policies related to energy innovation and the role of finance in the low-carbon energy transition.
 Bjarne is the PI of the ERC Starting Grant project GREENFIN – Effective Green Financial Policies for the Low-Carbon Transition.
 He is a research affiliate with MIT CEEPR, where he also was a visiting scholar during 2019.
 He holds a Master’s in economics from the University of Mannheim and a Ph.D. in energy economics from the University of Duisburg-Essen.

 Valerie J. Karplus is an Associate Professor in the Department of Engineering and Public Policy at Carnegie Mellon University.
 At CMU, she runs the Laboratory for Energy and Organizations at the Wilton E. Scott Institute for Energy Innovation.
 From 2011 to 2016, she co-founded and directed the MIT-Tsinghua China Energy and Climate Project, a five-year research effort focused on analyzing the design of energy and climate change policy in China.